 When sewing on the button, you’ll switch to the button sewing foot and quickly attach the button to your sewing project.

 What is the purpose of a built-in free arm?

-Most of the Brother sewing machines come with a built-in free arm, and the Brother CE1125prw is no exception.
-When the flat-bed attachment (which houses the accessories pouch) is removed, a small built-in free arm remains.
-You’ll want to use this when sewing small tubular items such as pants legs, shirt sleeves, and more.
-Unless you’re making skinny jeans for a toddler or doll clothes, you’ll be able to use this feature for most cylindrical parts of garments.
+Use this when sewing small tubular items such as pants legs, shirt sleeves, etc. Unless you’re making skinny jeans for a toddler or doll clothes, you can use this feature for most cylindrical garments.

 Is there a light on the CE1125prw, and is it adequate?

 Some Brother CE1125prw reviews will comment on the inadequacy of the LED light, but in my experience, the lighting is great.